microsoft/AzureTipsAndTricks/blog/tip98.md

 ---
 type: post
-title: "Tip 98 - Creating an Email Subscription with Azure Functions - Storing Emails"
+title: "Tip 98 - How to create an email subscription with Azure Functions - Storing Emails"
 excerpt: "Learn how to generate a weekly digest email for a blog using Azure Functions, SendGrid and Azure Storage"
 tags: [Serverless]
 date: 2018-02-26 17:00:00